narrowspark/automatic/docs/CONFIGURATORS.md

 ----------------
 Configurators define the different tasks executed when installing a dependency, such as running commands, copying files or adding new environment variables.

-The package only contain the tasks needed to install and configure the dependency, because Narrowspark Automatic Configurators are smart enough to reverse those tasks when uninstalling and unconfiguring the dependencies.
+The package contains the tasks needed to install and configure the dependency, because Narrowspark Automatic Configurators are smart enough to reverse those tasks when uninstalling and unconfiguring the dependencies.

 Narrowspark Automatic comes with several types of tasks, which are called **configurators:** `copy`, `env`, `composer-scripts`, `composer-auto-scripts`, `gitignore` and a special configurator `post-messages`.